Welcome to the second post in this series on slow living.

 Some people have reverse-engineered SLOW as an acronym: Sustainable, Local, Organic, and Whole.
 While some of these principles apply to other aspects of slow living, it’s certainly most applicable to slow food with its emphasis on quality ingredients, sustainability, and local production and consumption.
-The people in the Blue Zones who live the longest on Earth would approve.
+The people in the Blue Zones who live the longest on Earth (like the Ikarians who live simply for 100+ years) would approve.

 The World Institute of Slowness

-In 1999, Geir Berthelsen created a “think tank” called the The World Institute of Slowness.
+In 1999, Geir Berthelsen created a “think tank” called the The World Institute of Slowness¹.
 He believes “the best thinking often comes from a walk in the ‘slow lane.'”

 Enter The Slow Movement